7 Cute Cat Granny Square Pattern Tips for Beginners

 Quick Answer

-Cat granny square patterns combine a cute round cat face motif with a traditional granny square border, creating whimsical building blocks perfect for cat-themed blankets, pillows, and accessories.
-The cat face is typically worked in rows using single crochet with strategic increases and decreases, then framed with classic granny cluster rounds.
-Most designs use just 2-4 colors, making them approachable for advanced beginners.
+Cat granny squares pair a cute round cat-face motif with a traditional granny border, whimsical building blocks for cat-themed blankets, pillows, and accessories.
+The face is worked in rows of single crochet with strategic increases and decreases, then framed with classic granny clusters.
+Most use just 2 to 4 colors, so they’re approachable for advanced beginners.

 At a Glance